CaseStudyIntrusionDetection/ProtectiveReverseProxy/README.md

 		sent to the server.**

 ### Troubleshooting

-- After configuring the SMTP Email notifications one may send a testmail by running `docker exec --user www-data protection_proxy python /proxy/mail.py`.
+- After configuring the SMTP Email notifications you can send a test mail by running `docker exec --user www-data protection_proxy python /proxy/mail.py`.
-	One may run `docker exec --user www-data protection_proxy python /proxy/mail.py --debug` to get debug output.
+	Run `docker exec --user www-data protection_proxy python /proxy/mail.py --debug` to get debug output.
 - Logs can be found at `/tmp/prp.log` and printed by `docker exec --user www-data protection_proxy tail -n 20 /tmp/prp.log`.
-	Only errors will be logged by default.
+	Only errors are logged by default.